 Many Penn College students are awarded Pell Grants to help cover college expenses.
 The maximum 2022-23 annual award is $6,895 or $3,447 a semester, for full-time enrollment.

 To be eligible, you must:

-- be enrolled as a degree- or certificate-seeking student in any of our majors,
+- Be enrolled as a degree- or certificate-seeking student in any of our majors

-- have not completed the requirements for a baccalaureate or graduate degree,
+- Have not completed the requirements for a baccalaureate or graduate degree

-- not be in default of a federal loan,
+- Not be in default of a federal loan

-- not have reached the Pell Grant lifetime eligibility limit,
+- Not have reached the Pell Grant lifetime eligibility limit

 Beginning in late winter, we will inform all students with a completed FAFSA if they are eligible or not for a Pell Grant for the upcoming academic year.
 Eligible students will see their award amount (based on full-time enrollment) on the Financial Aid Award Summary page in the Financial Information section of the Student Information System (SIS).

-- Full-time (12 or more credits) = Full semester award
+- Full-time (12 or more credits) = full semester award

 - 3/4-time (9-11.9 credits) = 3/4 of full semester award